 Me: It’ll be interesting to see how much of this you actually remember.

-Me: That was the reaction I was going for.
+Me: That was the reaction I was hoping for.
 I wanted you to believe that Doctor Who was gritty, complicated and action-packed.

 Sue: In other words, you lied to me.

-The Doctor appears in the middle of this eerie battlefield where he is met by a strange man dressed in black.
+The Doctor is briefed by a man dressed in black.

 Sue: Is it the Master?

 Sue: His collar is a bit limp.
 He looks like a court jester.